Is Your Relationship Dysfunctional?

 Boundaries are the way people keep their internal vulnerabilities, concerns, and insecurities safe.
 The way we were raised as children plays a significant part in how easily we give up our rights to those decisions.
 Parents who consistently violate boundaries teach their children that they have no right to privacy in any situation.

 In dysfunctional relationships, one or both partners often feel little conflict about entering the other’s private world without permission.
 They believe that what is their partner’s is also theirs, without question or concern.
 That can apply to material things, thoughts, feelings, plans, or desires.
-“What’s mine is mine, and what’s yours is mine,” is there appropriate justification.
+“What’s mine is mine, and what’s yours is mine,” is their appropriate justification.
 And, in addition, once any of those “possessions” are usurped, they can be used in any way the partner now in possession wishes.

 The other end of sorrowful dysfunction is when a partner doesn’t know his or her boundary rights and gives up what is their right without question or argument.
 That means acquiescing to any demand the other partner wants, whether it is good for them or not.